Julia Bassett, BSc (Eng) ’16

-Schulich alum Julia Bassett sleuths out a career in forensic engineering
+Schulich alumna Julia Bassett sleuths out a career in forensic engineering

 Because of her job, people tend to ask Julia Bassett if her work is like what they see on the TV show “CSI: Crime Scene Investigation.”
 “I get that a lot,” says the UCalgary Schulich School of Engineering grad.
 Bassett works in forensic engineering for the engineering and consulting firm Jensen Hughes.
 She specializes in fire origin, cause and determination as well as vehicle collision reconstruction.
 Right now, she shadows and trains under various engineers and splits her time between field investigations and developing test protocols for lab experiments.

 “The engineering specialty comes into play when you are trying to find out what is the cause of a fire.
-It could be a mechanical failure, or an electrical failure or a chemical process – literally anything can cause a fire – it’s not really a single discipline, it’s a way of thinking,” says the Nova Scotia-born Calgary-raised Bassett.
-“It’s bringing together your entire degree and everything you have learned, so it’s really versatile in that regard.”
+It could be a mechanical failure, or an electrical failure or a chemical process – literally anything can cause a fire.
+It’s not really a single discipline; it’s a way of thinking,” says the Nova Scotia-born Calgary-raised Bassett.
+“It’s bringing together your entire degree and everything you have learned.
+It’s really versatile in that regard.”

 I made a comment saying ‘I wish engineers could do something like that.’
 I thought it was specifically a science field.

 BSc (Eng) ’16